Elizabeth 10th great grandma on RootsMagic tree.

-Thomas left Hartford for Farmington where he held lots of town service positions including, in August of 1658 “to communicate the mind of the court to the Indians”.
-Church records of Farmington, Connecticut name Thomas as the second Deacon of the church.
+Thomas left Hartford for Farmington where he held lots of town service positions including, in August of 1658, “to communicate the mind of the court to the Indians”.
+The church records of Farmington, Connecticut name Thomas as the second Deacon of the church.
 “The number of such as are in full communion in the church in Farmington March 1 1679/80.
 Deacon Judd.
 Benjamin Judd and his wife.
 John Judd and his wife.
 William Judd and his wife”.
 Finally Thomas moved to Northampton, Massachusetts where he is buried and has a headstone credited to a descendant: Sylvester Judd of 1858.

-He didn’t leave a will at his death but there is a probate record, 15 pages, handwritten mostly land deeds and an inventory.
+Thomas didn’t leave a will at his death but there is a probate record, 15 pages, handwritten mostly land deeds and an inventory.

 This page from the will lists the children and their inheritance, Benjamin Judd 4th on the list is the Miller ancestor through Mary Ella Gaines, grandma of Faber Miller who married Gladys Cable.